JustTemmie/space-bot/rules-and-stuff/rules.md

-# Failure to follow these rules will result in a ban and/or account reset!
+# Failure to follow these rules will result in a ban or account reset!

 • Any actions performed to gain an unfair advantage over other users are explicitly against the rules.
-This includes but not limited to:

-├> Using macros/scripts for any commands

-└> Using multiple accounts for any reason
+I.E using multiple accounts for any reason or using any sort of scripting / macro software

 • Do not use any exploits and report any found in the bot